swiftlang/swift-foundation/Distributions.md

 ## When to use swift-foundation as a package

-The primary reason swift-foundation is available as a Swift package is to support development.
-The core contributors regularly develop Foundation by building it locally as a package, following workflows described in [Contributing][], and its CI builds that way as well.
+If you are contributing to Foundation or otherwise working on its source code, building it as a Swift package is the recommended workflow.
+The core contributors regularly develop Foundation this way, and its CI builds as a package as well.
+See [Contributing][] for detailed steps on getting started.

 It's also sometimes helpful to use swift-foundation as a package in order to validate how changes made to Foundation will impact tools or libraries that